HEYE-0/Car/README.md

 3.3 Switch to automatic mode
 - 'p': enter automatic obstacle avoidance/following mode
-- 'o': exit automatic mode and return to manual control
+- 'm': exit automatic mode and return to manual control

 3.4 Web control
 After launching the web service on the Raspberry Pi, you can visit: